carrot93/meteor-saas/README.md

 # meteor-saas

-This is an updated version of https://github.com/themeteorchef/saas-stripe with houston:admin added.
+This is a fork of https://github.com/themeteorchef/saas-stripe with houston:admin added and a bootstrap theme, made for a dining application.

 Run with meteor --settings=settings.json